 Osteen, the megachurch pastor, confirmed in 2015: "I'm a big Texans fan, mainly, but I love playing football or watching football and (playing) sports."

 There have been some questions about who the former heavyweight champion REALLY favors: the Cowboys or the Texans.
 But Foreman has been photographed in a Houston jersey, and he even held a "Go Texans" towel before doing the coin toss at the AFC Wild Card Playoff game at NRG Stadium in 2016.
 So, safe to say, he has to root for the team with at least some of his heart, right?

 It's true -- "Manny" from "Modern Family" loves the Texans.
 And it appears Houston loves him back -- the team made him a home-field advantage captain for a game vs. the Titans in 2016.
 (Gloria would be so proud).

-The gold medal-winning Olympic gymnast has even taken the field as an honorary Houston Texans cheerleader for the day.
-Maybe she even taught the cheer team a thing or two about tumbling, who knows?
+The Olympic gymnastics superstar has even taken the field as an honorary Houston Texans cheerleader for the day.
+Maybe she taught the cheer team a thing or two about tumbling, who knows?

 The astronaut brothers are among the celebrity fans who've attended Texans games.

 Parsons definitely doesn't shy away from the topic of his hometown.
 Whenever Houston comes up, the actor seems more than happy to give his city some love.

 Although Parsons hasn’t been a Texans fan for his entire life, he told Sports Illustrated that he’s certainly come around in recent years.

 Just like Rodriguez, the Astros second-baseman has also been named home-field advantage captain at a Texans game.
 MLB.com said that when Altuve took the field at NRG in October 2016, the crowd erupted in cheers.